SumoLogic/sumologic-documentation/docs/manage/ingestion-volume/ingest-budgets/minute-volume.md

 1. In Sumo Logic, select **Manage Data** > **Collection** > **Ingest Budgets**.
 1. In the table find the ingest budget you want to delete.
 Click on the Ingest budget, and then under **More Actions**, click the delete icon.
-1. You will get a confirmation prompt, ensure that you are deleting the desired ingest budget and then click **Delete**.
+1. You will get a confirmation prompt.
+Ensure that you are deleting the desired ingest budget, and then click **Delete**.

 ## Audit Index queries